TomasHubelbauer/scrape-github-invoices/README.md

 # Scrape GitHub Invoices

-GitHub doesn't seem to have an API for downloading invoices.
+GitHub doesn't have an API for downloading invoices (as confirmed by GitHub support).

 This script uses Google's Puppeteer to fire up a Chromium instance, log you in and enumerate and download invoices from [the billing page in account settings](https://github.com/settings/billing).